projectacrn/acrn-hypervisor/doc/tutorials/using_partition_mode_on_up2.rst

 *************

 In this tutorial two Linux privileged VMs are started by the ACRN hypervisor.
-To set up the Linux root filesystems for each VM, follow the Clear Linux `bare metal installation guide <https://clearlinux.org/documentation/clear-linux/get-started/bare-metal-install#bare-metal-install>`_ to install Clear Linux on a **SATA disk** and a **USB flash disk** prior the setup, as the two privileged VMs will mount the root filesystems via the SATA controller and the USB controller respectively.
+To set up the Linux root filesystems for each VM, follow the Clear Linux OS `bare metal installation guide <https://clearlinux.org/documentation/clear-linux/get-started/bare-metal-install#bare-metal-install>`_ to install Clear Linux OS on a **SATA disk** and a **USB flash disk** prior the setup, as the two privileged VMs will mount the root filesystems via the SATA controller and the USB controller respectively.